Ryan Gosling: Personal life

+Charity work

-Gosling is supportive of various social causes.
-He has worked with PETA on a campaign to encourage KFC and McDonald's to use improved methods of chicken slaughter in their factories, and on a campaign encouraging dairy farmers to stop de-horning cows.
-Gosling volunteered in Biloxi, Mississippi in 2005, as part of the clean-up effort following Hurricane Katrina.
-He is a supporter of Invisible Children, Inc., a group that raises awareness about the LRA in Central Africa.
-In 2005, Gosling traveled to Darfur refugee camps in Chad.
-He was a speaker at Campus Progress' National Conference in 2008 where he discussed Darfur.
+Gosling supports various social causes.
+He has worked with PETA to encourage KFC and McDonald's to use improved methods of chicken slaughter, and on a campaign encouraging dairy farmers to stop de-horning cows.

+In 2005, Gosling volunteered in Biloxi, Mississippi, in the clean-up effort following Hurricane Katrina.
+He is a supporter of Invisible Children, Inc., a group that raises awareness about the Lord's Resistance Army (LRA) in Central Africa.
+In 2005, he traveled to Darfur refugee camps in Chad.
+He was a speaker at Campus Progress' National Conference in 2008, where he discussed Darfur.
 As part of his work with the Enough Project, he visited Uganda in 2007 and eastern Congo in 2010.

-During the filming for Barbie, Gosling was seen wearing a fan made t-shirt of his co-star Ncuti Gatwa as the Fourteenth Doctor from Doctor Who to show his support for their casting.
-He has previously expressed admiration for actor Matt Smith, who played the Eleventh Doctor, which led him to cast the actor for his film Lost River.